The kitchen is the most dangerous room in the house, so kitchen safety is important.

 6. Sanitize Kitchen Sponge in Dishwasher or Microwave Daily and Change Often

 After reading so extensively about pathogens, I'm tempted to change my kitchen sponge every day, too.
 But if you keep it clean, it's not necessary.
-(Here are my favorite sponges on Amazon.)
+(Here are some great sponges on Amazon.)

 When I'm done with dinner every night and shutting down the kitchen, I throw my kitchen sponge into the dishwasher with the dishes.
 I find it the simplest way to keep the sponge clean and as germ-free as possible.